adigun3/Absolute-Humidity-Prediction-/README.md

  [ 1.59e+00  1.16e+00]]

+The result from LinearRegression Model of the predicted y (y_pred) values from test set was compared to the observed y for the test set (y_test) values is shown above.

-Applying Artificial Neural Network (ANN) Model
+Applying Artificial Neural Network (ANN) Model to the AirQuality Data to predict Absolute Humidity
 --------------
-The same AirQuality dataset was processed with Artificial Neural Network model.
+The same AirQuality dataset in the prvious exercise was processed with Artificial Neural Network model.
 The tensorflow library was imported since ANN requires keras model which is from tensorflow library.
-The dataset format for ANN is ".xlsx".
+The dataset format for ANN is "AirQualityUCI.xlsx".
 The workflow below was used to arrive and make the predictions of the Absolute Humidity.

 ## Importing the libraries